Rosa Jochmann: Ravensbrück

-After the camp was liberated by Soviet forces in April 1945 Rosa Jochmann was one of many who stayed on for several weeks to help care for survivors.
-From Austria there came no evidence of any official offer to return the Austrian Ravensbrück survivors across the mountains back to their home country.
-Jochmann therefore traveled to Vienna with the communist Friederike "Friedl" Sinclair and negotiated the provision of transport with the Soviet military commander there.
+After the camp was liberated by Soviet forces in April 1945, Rosa Jochmann was one of many who stayed on for several weeks to help care for survivors.
+From Austria, there came no evidence of any official offer to return the Austrian Ravensbrück survivors across the mountains back to their home country.
+Jochmann therefore travelled to Vienna with the communist Friederike "Friedl" Sinclair and negotiated the provision of transport with the Soviet military commander there.
 She then returned to the camp and helped organise the repatriation.
-Traveling home with fellow survivors she celebrated her forty-fourth birthday.
+Travelling home with fellow survivors, she celebrated her forty-fourth birthday.

-In Vienna her apartment had been bombed out.
+In Vienna, her apartment had been bombed out.
 She was offered an Aryanised Jewish villa in Vienna 19 (Döbling) from which the Nazi occupants had fled, but she rejected the offer in no uncertain terms, and for some years was happy to live in a single rented room.

 After the war

-Jochmann resumed her political life as a leftwing member of the SPÖ (as the Social Democratic party was now rebranded).
+Jochmann resumed her political life as a left-wing member of the SPÖ (as the Social Democratic Party was now rebranded).
 The victorious allied powers had agreed between themselves back in 1943 that Austria should again be separated from Germany as it had been before 1938.
 Austria's first postwar general election was conducted on 25 November 1945 across Vienna and four military occupation zones into which the rest of the country had been divided.
 When the new parliamentarians took their seats on 19 December 1945 Rosa Jochmann was among them, a member of the National Council (lower house of the Austrian parliament).
 She was again a member of the party executive between 1956 and 1967 and deputy chair of the party.
 She was also, between 1959 and 1967, chair of the SPÖ women ("Vorsitzende der SPÖ-Frauen").

 In 1967, now aged 66, Rosa Jochmann retired from all but one of her political offices.
 The exception was her role as chair of the "Bund sozialistischer Freiheitskämpfer" ("Association of Socialist Freedom Fighters"), which consists of former members of the old Revolutionary Socialists.